htetpaihtun/docker-for-my-friends/chapter-3/README.md

 ### 3.1 What is a Linux container

 As I mentioned before, in earlier years, Docker directly uses [Linux containers (LXC)](https://linuxcontainers.org/) as its runtime and then later dropped it.
- So, let's take a look at LXC before.
+ So, let's take a look it LXC before.

 ![LXC architecture](https://www.baeldung.com/wp-content/uploads/sites/2/2020/11/Linux-Container-Architecture-1.jpg)

-  _Figure 3.1.1 LXC architecture_
+  _Figure 3.1.2 LXC architecture_

 A Linux container, at its core, is made up of;
 - Namespaces
 - Cgroups (Control groups)
 - Other Kernel capabilities

+---
-#### Namespaces
+#### 3.1.1 Namespaces

 - Namespaces tell processes **what they can see**.